Robert John Meehan said, “We are not just teachers, we are the managers of the world’s greatest resource: Children!”.

 Be mindful of instructional activities

-Being the classroom managers, we have the opportunity to support the goals of the school on the effective application of Time-On-Task schemes.
+As classroom managers, we have the opportunity to support the goals of the school on the effective application of Time-On-Task schemes.

 By focusing more on making our students participate actively in learning activities, we will be able to overcome the challenge of time management.

 To improve the quality of learning, we should begin to ask ourselves what should be the initial step to make it?
 First of all, we have to make our daily lesson plans sincerely.
-It should indicate what engaging learning activities will be carried out for the day.
+This should indicate what engaging learning activities will be carried out for the day.

 The plan should be made flexible because as we all know, teaching and learning in the classroom are never scripted and there might be unexpected considerations to be made.